-Below here is the current clear sky forecast for the campground;
+Below is the current clear sky forecast for the campground, please click on it to see our forecast viewing conditions;

 This area of the southeastern United States is a black hole in a sea of light pollution.
 This is the view from the space shuttle as it orbits over the east coast of North America at night.